imjoy-team/imjoy-slides/README.md

 You can add `&transition=convex` after into the URL to specify a slide transition.

 A list of available transition styles can be found [here](https://revealjs.com/transitions/).

+### Show slide numbers
+You can add `&number=1` after into the URL if you want to display the number of each slide.

 ### Change the background of a specific slide

 You can also specify the background for a specific slide by adding the following line to the beginning of your slide: